Hard Cases: Plot

 The drug deaths in the prison spark an investigation.
 Avon tries to convince D'Angelo to use the situation to their advantage and cooperate with the investigators to reduce their sentences.
-D'Angelo refuses to believe that Avon had nothing to do with the deaths, and states that he no longer wants anything to do with his business.
+D'Angelo refuses to believe that Avon had nothing to do with the deaths, and states that he no longer wants anything to do with the drug business.
 Avon works with his attorney, Maurice Levy, to negotiate a reduction of his time until his first parole hearing in exchange for information about the deaths.
 Despite the investigator's suspicion that Avon was involved, the attorney general bluntly tells him to take the deal.
 Levy subsequently fingers Tilghman, who is arrested after a planted drug package is found in his car.
 Elsewhere, Stringer orders Cherry, the manager of his cut house, to dilute their latest package from Atlanta despite its already-poor quality.

 Frank demands that Nick return the stolen cameras, only to learn that they have already been fenced.
-The two argue about Frank's own illegal activities, which Frank tries to justify by saying he uses the money to help the union.
+The two argue about Frank's own illegal activities, which Frank tries to justify by saying he uses the money to help the stevedores union.
 Nick delivers Ziggy's share and warns him not to flash the money around, telling him that Frank knows about the theft.
 However, Ziggy buys a $2,000 leather coat.
 Nick and Ziggy meet with Glekas, who asks them to acquire chemicals for him.
 Ziggy takes the list to Johnny Fifty, who points them to a contact in another area.
 As Ziggy leaves, he is accosted by Maui, another checker, who intentionally spills coffee on Ziggy's jacket and mocks him for stealing from the docks.
 Ziggy later gets his revenge by littering Maui's computer monitor with photographs of his genitals.